rianadon/Cosmos-Keyboards/docs/docs/expert.md

 However, if an `mt3` key basis were used with Choc keys, then spacing values would not match the final spacings.
 For this reason it's advised to set `keyBasis` to whichever profile you use the most within the model.
 Basic and Advanced modes do this automatically.

+If you're curious how this gets configured in the source code, [`keycaps.ts`](https://github.com/rianadon/Cosmos-Keyboards/blob/main/src/lib/geometry/keycaps.ts) defines the tilt and depth of all the keycaps.
+If you go the [keycaps page](https://ryanis.cool/cosmos/keycaps) and check _Developer mode_ you'll see the depth and tilt box overlaid. `applyKeyAdjustment` in [`geometry.ts`](https://github.com/rianadon/Cosmos-Keyboards/blob/main/src/lib/worker/geometry.ts) applies this adjustment.

 ## Microcontrollers and Screw Inserts

 The position of the microcontroller and screw inserts are configured using `connectorIndex` and `screwIndices` respectively.
 Because the microcontroller and screw inserts must be affixed to walls, their positions cannot be set to any arbitrary point in 3D space like the keys.
 Instead, they are located by specifying their position along the model's perimeter.